 Arnold, Heather (1961 - ) is an author, designer and illustrator.
 She was born on the North Shore, Auckland, and gained a Diploma in Graphic Design from Auckland Technical Institute in 1985 and a Diploma in Digital Media from Media Design School, Auckland in 2007.
 She currently works as a freelance web designer, graphic designer and illustrator.

-Heather Arnold is the author, designer and illustrator of Draw New Zealand Birds, first published by Reed Publishing in 2007.
-It has since been reprinted under the Puffin imprint, published by Penguin (NZ).
+She is the author, designer and illustrator of Draw New Zealand Birds, first published by Reed Publishing in 2007.
+It has since been reprinted under the Puffin imprint, published by Penguin (NZ), and is now published by Dragonsauce Books.
 In 2008, the book won a Storylines Notable Book Award for non-fiction and also the LIANZA Elsie Locke award for children’s non-fiction.

 Arnold designed and illustrated Rangitoto (Dragonsauce Books / Long White Cloud Books) written by Maria Gill.
 Trevor Agnew, in Magpies, wrote, ‘This book is so good that I want to stand in the street waving copies and shouting, “Buy it!”
 After a lifetime in schools and libraries, I know a good non-fiction book when I see it.
 Rangitoto is not just good; it’s excellent… It is amazing how much is packed into 32 pages.
 This is non-fiction writing and presentation at its best.’
 Rangitoto was a finalist in the 2010 New Zealand Book Awards for Children and Young adults in the Non-Fiction category.

 Arnold was short-listed for the 2010 Storylines Gavin Bishop Award.